-After uninstalling the Data Protector Oracle integration on an Oracle server system, the Oracle server software is still linked to the Data Protector Database Library.
-You must rebuild (Oracle8) or re-link (Oracle8i/9i) the Oracle binary to remove this link.
+After uninstalling the Data Protector Oracle integration on an Oracle server system, the Oracle server software is still linked to MML.
+You must rebuild (Oracle 8) or re-link (Oracle 8i/9i/10g) the Oracle binary to remove this link.
 If this is not done, the Oracle server cannot be started after the integration has been removed.

-After you have uninstalled the Data Protector Oracle integration on the Oracle server system, proceed as described in the sections "Removing the Data Protector Oracle Integration Link on HP-UX Systems" on page 108 or "Removing the Data Protector Oracle Integration Link on Solaris and other UNIX Systems" on page 109.
+After you have uninstalled the Data Protector Oracle integration on the Oracle server system, proceed as described in the sections "Removing the Data Protector Oracle Integration Link on HP-UX Systems" on page 109 or "Removing the Data Protector Oracle Integration Link on Solaris and other UNIX Systems" on page 110.

-Removing the Data Protector Oracle Integration Link on HP-UX Systems cd <ORACLE_HOME>/rdbms/lib b.
-Execute the following command:
+Removing the Data Protector Oracle Integration Link on HP-UX Systems a.
+Change to the <ORACLE_HOME>/rdbms/lib directory: